Savoie History, Family Crest & Coats of Arms

 - Matthew Savoie (b.
 1980), American Olympic figure skater, three-time U.S. bronze medalist

-- Fernand Savoie, American Democrat politician, Candidate in primary for Michigan State House of Representatives 80th District, 1977
+- Fernand Savoie, American Democratic Party politician, Candidate in primary for Michigan State House of Representatives 80th District, 1977

-- Clarence J. Savoie, American Democrat politician, Member of Louisiana State House of Representatives, 1950
+- Clarence J. Savoie, American Democratic Party politician, Member of Louisiana State House of Representatives, 1950

 - Hidulphe A. Savoie (b.
 1873), Canadian general merchant and politician in New Brunswick who represented Northumberland County (1930-1948)